 A week later, my ex called and said we needed to meet.
 He claimed to have some papers for me to sign that would assure his being able to get the dogs proper veterinary care in the event of an emergency.

 Something was afoot, I knew.
 What vet would refuse to treat an animal because the paperwork wasn’t in order?
 But I felt too horrible about instigating the break-up to say no. I also felt exhausted.
-I hadn’t been sleeping much, was weepy at the drop of a hat, I looked straight up at the ceiling, closed my eyes and slipped like a ribbon onto the floor. was antsy and eager for this segment of my life to be over.
+I hadn’t been sleeping much, was weepy at the drop of a hat, was antsy and eager for this segment of my life to be over.
 I told my ex I would meet him on my way to work but that I wasn’t up for another argument, not today.
 I was about to start a double shift at the bar, about to embark on a nine-hour conversation with strangers, wherein everyone yammered and I had to listen and keep a stupid grin plastered on my face while I poured drinks and cut lemons.

 We met in the food court at the mall (my idea; I thought the public setting would negate the possibility of an argument).
 Exactly what was on the papers he brought, I can’t say.
 I didn’t read them.
 I only remember the logo for the American Kennel Society at the top, and that my hands were shaking, and that his demeanor was very calm, all business.
 Once I’d signed and he’d folded up the papers and I’d paid for our coffees, we parted ways.
 But a few moments later, still in the mall and on my way to the parking lot, I felt something jab into the middle of my back.
 His umbrella, it turned out.
 Did I want to see a monster? he asked.
 Did I really want to see a monster?
 (As if I’d mentioned that I was toying with the idea.)
 I told him no, I didn’t want to see a monster.
 Too bad, he said.
 Then he informed me in a loud, head-turning voice that I was mentally ill, that I was a terrible human being and that I’d never see my dogs again.